mvaliadis/Spindle_dynamics_toolbox/README.md

 We observe that history modulation begins with a refractory period, during which spindles are less likely to occur.
 It then ramps up to a peak within an excitatory period, where spindle occurrence is most likely, before gradually decreasing back to 1, suggesting minimal modulation for events that occurred a long time ago.
 Here we show the Figure 2 in the paper for illustration purpose, but check the <a href="#overview-figure">Overview of the spindle dynamics</a> figure for the history curve of this example subject.

 ### 2. Spindle Preferential SO Phase Shifts With Sleep Depth
 Sleep spindles have been widely reported to preferentially occur in the cortical up state.
 Here we show the preferred phase shifts with sleep depth for this example subject.

-We show preferred phase shifts with sleep stage.
+Use the [plot_stage_prefphase.m](https://github.com/preraulab/Spindle_dynamics_toolbox/blob/master/helper_function/major_function/plot_stage_prefphase.m) function to visualize how preferred phase shifts with sleep stage.

 Usage:
 ``` matlab